-Lappeenranta is known in other parts of Finland of three things: ham and boiled egg meat pies, the hockey team of SaiPa and The Longest Wappu of Finland.
+Lappeenranta is known in other parts of Finland of three things: ham and boiled egg meat pies, the hockey team of SaiPa and The Longest Wappu in Finland.
 In student circles mainly of the latter.
 The kylteri and teekkari wappu of Skinnarila is best known of its length.
 Depending on the year and other factors Wappu takes on average two to four weeks from April to the second of May – in 2019, we had the longest Wappu ever made which took one month and one day.

 During Wappu there are all sorts of events offered for the students.
 The frame of wappu consists of already established series of spectacles starting with the wappu scream and continuing with e.g. FinnHits party and the hill car race KRuisinKi and finishes with the culminating events May Day Eve and May Day from teekkari baptism in Lake Saimaa to the May Day picnic.
 In addition, each year a number of innovative new events take place.

 During Wappu student overalls are like a home to students of LUT and they are the dress code in most events of Wappu.
 In addition, they are the perfect alternative of clothing for the time in between the events.
-In conjunction with the Wappu scream the official overall badge of Wappu is published and it shines in the colors of the guild in charge of Wappu on that year.
+In conjunction with the Wappu shout the official overall badge of Wappu is published and it shines in the colors of the guild in charge of Wappu on that year.

 The schedule of The Longest Wappu of Finland together with important information will be published in www.suomenpisinwappu.fi.

 Cap and other symbols

 The most important of the external characters are overalls and the teekkari cap and kylteri caps.
 LTKY’s office also sels other Lappeenranta student symbols: overall badges, ribbons for anniversary balls, pins and the PunaMusta song book.